Permian-Global-Research/chewie/README.md

 - Data are downloaded and converted to parquet files which can then be read using [{arrow}](https://arrow.apache.org/docs/r/index.html) and converted to [sf](https://r-spatial.github.io/sf/) objects.
-This approach is performative as it only requires each entire granule to be loaded into memory once (when it is converted from hdf5 to parquet).
+This approach is performant as it only requires each entire granule to be loaded into memory once (when it is converted from hdf5 to parquet).
   From here on we can use [dplyr](https://dplyr.tidyverse.org/) verbs (or base R) to `filter`, `mutate` and `select` data as required